GEOGRAPHY, METEOROLOGY, & ENVIRONMENTAL SCIENCE

 The Department of Geography, Meteorology, and Environmental Science (GME) at Valparaiso University offers bachelor’s degrees in all three disciplines.
 Students pursuing any of these degrees can expect to find fulfilling careers in a variety of fields.
 Our alumni work as geospatial data analysts, meteorologists, hydrologists, environmental consultants, conservation practitioners and policy drivers, atmospheric scientists, climate risk analysts, GIS technicians, emergency managers, cartographers, parks managers, imagery analysts, science educators, and more.

-Students in GEO304 have the opportunity to explore key geographical features in KY and IN.
-In October 2024, students visited Red River Gorge and Marengo Cave.
+Students have the opportunity to explore key geographical features in Kentucky and Indiana.
+In October 2024, as part of their geomorphology course, students visited Red River Gorge and Marengo Cave.
 While on the trip, they collected samples to study water quality, stream sediment mobility, and soil formation for their various research projects.
 In the photo, students explore a cave, illustrating cave development and passage formation along with examining karst features throughout the region.

 The Weather Center